75 Journal Prompts for Trust Issues and Overcoming Them

 Recognize and acknowledge your trust issues

-The first step is to become aware of your trust issues and acknowledge their presence.
-Understand that these issues may stem from past experiences, but don’t let them define your current relationships.
+The first step is to become aware of your trust issues and acknowledge their existence.
+Understanding that these challenges may come from past experiences is essential, but it’s important not to let them define your current relationships.

 Self-awareness is crucial for initiating change and growth.